arschles/www/content/modules5.md

 ### The Global Cache 💵

-Some programming languages store all your dependencies locally (Go used to do this too with vendoring!), so you had to manually delete them when you're done with them.
-Not the case with Go!
+Some programming languages store all your dependencies locally so you had to manually delete them when you’re done with them.
+Not the case with modern Go!

 Go stores all the module code in a read-only central directory on your disk, so one version of a module isn't tied to just your project.
 If you have lots and lots of projects on your machine, that cache might get big.
 Delete it with this 🔥: